CambridgeshireQuakers/CambridgeshireQuakers.github.io/_rooms/jesus-lane/aldren-wright.md

 ---

-This is suitable for society and club meetings and for committees and other groups.
-It has a lino-covered floor, stacking upholstered chairs and curtains.
+This is room is suitable for small meetings and especially for activities involving children.
+It has a lino-covered floor, stacking upholstered chairs, range of toys and children’s books.
 There are facilities for making hot drinks.